ycnkc/mealplanner.py/README.md

 # mealplanner.py
-just a basic meal planner which takes a few inputs to create a customized and personal meal plan.
+a basic meal planner which takes a few inputs to create a customized and personal meal plan.